awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 ### `NO_EXPORT` BGP community<a name="no-export-bgp-communities"></a>

-The `NO_EXPORT` BGP community tag is supported for public virtual interfaces, private virtual interfaces, and transit virtual interfaces\.
+The `NO_EXPORT` BGP community tag is supported for public virtual interfaces\.

 AWS Direct Connect also provides BGP community tags on advertised Amazon routes\.
 If you use AWS Direct Connect to access public AWS services, you can create filters based on these community tags\.

 For public virtual interfaces, all routes that AWS Direct Connect advertises to customers are tagged with the NO\_EXPORT community tag\.

+## Private virtual interface and transit virtual interface routing policies<a name="private-routing-policies"></a>

+The following routing rules apply to traffic on private virtual interfaces and transit virtual interfaces:
++ AWS evaluates the longest prefix match first
++ By default, AWS uses the distance from the local Region to the AWS Direct Connect to determine the virtual \(or transit\) interface for routing\.
+You can modify this behavior by assigning local preference communities to virtual interfaces\.
++ When you have multiple virtual interfaces in a Region, you can set the AS\_PATH attribute to prioritize which interface AWS uses to route traffic\.

+AWS recommends following these guidelines when you configure your routing:

+1. First, use local preference community tags\.

+1. Next, set the AS\_PATH attribute\.

+1. Use specific routes last\.

-## Private virtual interface and transit virtual interface BGP communities<a name="bgp-communities-private-transit"></a>
+### Private virtual interface and transit virtual interface BGP communities<a name="bgp-communities-private-transit"></a>

 AWS Direct Connect supports local preference BGP community tags to help control the route preference of traffic on private virtual interfaces and transit virtual interfaces\.

-### Local preference BGP communities<a name="local-pref-bgp-communities"></a>
+#### Local preference BGP communities<a name="local-pref-bgp-communities"></a>

 You can use local preference BGP community tags to achieve load balancing and route preference for incoming traffic to your network\.
 For each prefix that you advertise over a BGP session, you can apply a community tag to indicate the priority of the associated path for returning traffic\.